In addition to HR's Health & Wellness Program, there are additional resources that are available to you through the University Wellness Initiative.

 TIAA has gathered advice and education in one place, so you can start getting answers to the financial questions that are important to you.
 Please visit the TIAA website to check out articles, webinars, and more.
 When markets get rocky, it's tempting to take action.
 But that may only disrupt your long-term goals.
 Here are some things you may want to consider during times of market volatility.

 Don’t plan for your future alone—you can schedule a counseling session today - call (800) 732-8353, weekdays, 8:00 a.m.–8:00 p.m.
-Or, sign up for an upcoming virtual or in person session with Pace's TIAA representative:
+Or, sign up for a virtual or in person/on campus session (PDF) with Pace's TIAA representatives.

 Webinars